 - Join and participate in active LinkedIn groups.

-These are just a few of the many tips that were shared in the article.
-It’s a good first step on your way toward your larger goal of building an audience.
+Following these tips is a good first step on your way toward your larger goal of building an audience.

 Tip #2) Choose a Headline That Clarifies Your Value

 Your headline shows up throughout the LinkedIn platform.
 It is, other than maybe your headshot picture, the most visible part of your entire profile.
-It’s located directly below your name on your profile page and also shows up anytime that you leave a comment on someone else’s status.
-For this reason, it’s critical that you get the headline right.
+It's located directly below your name on your profile page and also shows up anytime that you leave a comment on someone else's status.
+For this reason, you must get the headline right.

-In our LinkedIn profile optimization article, we gave some very specific recommendations for choosing a headline that displays your value proposition and makes it clear to your prospects.
-You want them to have a very clear idea of what they will get from working with you.
+In our LinkedIn profile optimization article, we gave some particular recommendations for choosing a headline that displays your value proposition and makes it clear to your prospects.
+You want them to have an unmistakable idea of what they will get from working with you.